cobrowseio/cobrowse-sdk-xamarin/README.md

 See the [installation documentation](https://docs.cobrowse.io/sdk-installation/xamarin) to get started.

+## .NET version

+Looking for the source code of .NET iOS and Android SDK?
+It's on a separate branch: [`dotnet`](https://github.com/cobrowseio/cobrowse-sdk-xamarin/tree/dotnet)

 ## Try it out

 Once you have your app running in the iOS Simulator or on a physical device, navigate to <https://cobrowse.io/dashboard> to see your device listed.
 You can click the "Connect" button to initiate a Cobrowse session!